Milwaukee Vehicle Defect Lawyers

 A good way to know that your vehicle was defective or had a defective part is if it had any recalls.
 Vehicle manufacturers will issue recalls for faulty and/or unsafe parts—but this does not mean they are immune from liability.
 Even if your vehicle had been recalled prior to the accident, you can still hold the liable manufacturer or entity responsible for your damages.

-To learn whether your vehicle has any recalls, visit the National Highway Transportation and Safety Administration’s (NHTSA) website here.
+To learn whether your vehicle has any recalls, visit the National Highway Traffic Safety Administration’s (NHTSA) website here.

 Contact Dunk Law Firm Today